hbc/Intro-to-Unix/lessons/08_automating_workflow.md

 you've performed for `Mov10_oe_1` in a bash script.
 And you've already learned how to do this in previous lessons.
 So here's a challenge...

-- Using the nano text editor, create a script file called `rnaseq_analysis_on_file.sh` that will repeat these commands for you.
+- Using the nano text editor (or your laptop's text editor), create a script called `rnaseq_analysis_on_file.sh` that will repeat these commands for you.
 [Note: You can use your command history to retrieve the commands for each step, and don't forget the "shebang line".]
 - What would you have to do to run this?
 [Don't run it yet.]
 - In order run the workflow in this script on another fastq file, you'll need to make changes. _What would have to modify to get this workflow to work with a different file?_